 Bergson observes that for many years “it was taken for granted that industrialism and mechanization would bring happiness to mankind,” and yet an irresistible force seems to compel humanity “more and more violently towards the satisfaction of its basest desires.”
 Specifically though, my interest in this chapter relates to Bergson’s mostly tacit association of machine culture with the mechanistic representation of time.
 For Bergson, by reaching beneath this superficial representation, into the inexpressible depths of the psyche, we can find our own powers of creativity.
 As Mark Antliff argues, Bergsonism “was part of widespread reaction against the temporal hegemony of industrial capitalism”—a hegemony that was, and still is to some degree, exemplified by the figure of the clock.

-In a chapter of Diderot’s Encyclopédie published in 1765 devoted to manufacturing, the following is observed: “in the large factory, everything is made at the sound of the bell, and the workers are more constrained and more berated.”
+In a chapter of Diderot and d’Alembert’s Encyclopédie published in 1765 devoted to manufacturing, the following is observed: “in the large factory, everything is made to the sound of the bell, the workers are compelled more and berated more.”
 These two facts are not unrelated: the discipline and routine imposed upon workers within the factory system is, to a considerable degree, enabled by the clock, which provides the means by which managers, supervisors, foremen, and so forth are able to synchronize the tempo of work to a regular measure (the aforementioned ring of the bell).
 Even if the Industrial Revolution proper is regarded as springing from the steam engine, it is the clock, more than any other device or instrument, which furnishes the technical basis for industrialization and its logic of automation.
 “The clock, in fact, is,” argues Lewis Mumford, “the paragon of automatons: almost all that we can achieve and all that we can expect in automatons was first worked out in the clock.”
 The clock automates time by exteriorizing it; detached from the inconstancy and mercuriality of individual human experience, clocks keep ticking along with an unperturbed regularity.

-Of course, Mumford views the development of industrial culture as a gradual process: most prominently from the twelfth century onward, with the proliferation of windmills and watermills, the printing press, and then mechanical clocks, and so on, but in fact dating back to the earliest stages of human civilization, whereby an “inflexible, predictable order” derived from early forms of astronomy and scientific calculation was “transferred to the regimentation of the human components,” impelling large numbers of people into mindless, repetitive, forced labor and thus effectively incorporating them into an exteriorized, mechanized order—a kind of human machine.
+Of course, Mumford views the development of industrial culture as a gradual process: most prominently from the twelfth century onward, with the proliferation of windmills and watermills, the printing press, then mechanical clocks, and so on, but in fact dating back to the earliest stages of human civilization, whereby an “inflexible, predictable order” derived from early forms of astronomy and scientific calculation was “transferred to the regimentation of the human components,” forcing large numbers of people into mindless, repetitive, forced labor and thus effectively incorporating them into an exteriorized, mechanized order—a kind of human machine.
 It is exactly this kind of mechanization of the human body and mind that Bergson seeks to counter through his philosophy.
 And like Mumford, Bergson is inclined to see processes of mechanization—of both the body and mind—as being, at least to a certain degree, endemic within human cultures.
 But whereas Mumford inscribes these processes within human history, as an extension of techniques of both abstraction and political coercion, Bergson transcribes them into a psychological and metaphysical register that can only be historicized in terms of physico-biological evolution.
 The human condition is characterized by the fact of “something mechanical encrusted on something living.”
 Yet whilst this mechanization is presented as an inevitable product of human intellection, it is telling that his figuration of it consistently rests upon two images: the divisible units of clock time and the repetitive monotony of clockwork automata.